ueberbit/publication_date/README.txt

 Sorting nodes by their changed date fails to account for content needing minor corrections after being published.

-The "Published on" date can be used in any templates, or views, and integrates well with the Scheduler module.
+The "Published on" date can be used in any templates, or views.
 Publication date also incudes integration with the Display Suite module and has entity wrapper support, so it can integrate with modules like Rules that use the Entity API module.

 By default, the "Published on" date is set automatically when a node is first published, but it can also be edited through the node edit form, allowing a